 - See what users have logged into their accounts with Latest Visitors or AWStats

 - Troubleshoot problems with the Error log

 All of these tools are located under the Logs menu on the cPanel dashboard, with the exception of Disk Space Usage which appears under the Files menu.
 An example of the Bandwidth tool is shown below.

 Installing Software with Fantastico De Luxe

-Fantastico De Luxe is a tool cPanel provides for automating the installation of web applications such as Drupal, WordPress, Joomla, and many more.
+Fantastico De Luxe is a tool cPanel provides for automating the installation of web applications such as WordPress and many more.
 Each installation creates a database as needed, and uninstalling any web applications removes its associated database.
-Only WordPress, Drupal, and Lime Survey support are offered.
+Only WordPress support is offered.
 Fantastico De Luxe can be accessed by clicking the link under the Software/Services menu on the cPanel dashboard.